+Conclusion:

+There are totally 15 companies providing feedback for this question and all companies agree that the description of NR V2X UE determination for its coverage status should be captured into both TS 36.304 and TS 38.304.

+- Yes: 15

+- No: 0

+Proposal 1: The description of NR V2X UE determination for its coverage status should be captured into both TS 36.304 and TS 38.304.

 Furthermore, for NR V2X UE, so far according to the discussion, it is agreed that an NR V2X UE can perform both NR V2X communication and LTE V2X communication if the UE is configured for both RAT of services.
 On the other hand, a LTE cell, as well as a NR cell, may be able to provide both NR and LTE V2X configuration.
 If we refer to coverage state description, when UE determines its coverage status, it should check if the measurement result of any cell above the configured S criterion can be detected on certain frequency.
 But that is not enough.
 In addition, on the certain frequency, UE should distinguish the configuration for which RAT (NR V2X configuration or LTE V2X configuration) the cell can provide.
 In other word, UE should check its coverage status for each RAT respectively.
 In order to achieve this, in the specification, the UE coverage status should also be described with respect to each RAT independently,i.e. the coverage status of one RAT will not impact the coverage status of the other RAT.

 Q3: Does company agree the UE coverage status should be described with respect to each RAT independently ?